 All Emerson College’s programs involving Minors, whether the program is on college property or offsite, must adhere to the guidelines established below.
 The exception to this Policy is third-party groups who are leasing facilities for programs that are not affiliated with or sponsored by Emerson College.
 Contractual arrangements with third-party groups (typically referred to as Facilities Usage Agreement) are managed by Emerson College’s Business Services and those contractual arrangements outline the third-party obligations with respect to Minors.

 This Policy applies to events or programs that are sponsored by Emerson College, but facilitated by a third-party group, in addition to necessary third-party arrangements with Business Services.

 If an Emerson College program will be providing housing for Minors at an off-campus location, the Program Administrator must contact the Office of Risk Management for insurance approval.

 Employees bringing their Minor children or guests to Emerson programs are responsible for their supervision.

 This policy does not apply to Emerson College faculty, staff or students participating in community outreach volunteer programs or public events.
-National and community service initiatives involving Minors coordinated by Emerson College programs under federal or state grant should consult with the Office of Human Resources and/or the Office of Research and Creative Scholarship.
+National and community service initiatives involving Minors coordinated by Emerson College programs under federal or state grant should consult with the Office of Risk Management and/or the Office of Research and Creative Scholarship.

 Reason for the Policy